philthompson10/pyqtdeploy/doc/sysroot.rst

     This specifies that additional progress messages should be enabled.

-.. option:: --no-warnings-are-errors

-    This specifies that any warnings are not treated as errors.

 .. option:: specification

-    ``specification`` is the name of a JSON specification file that defines each component to be included in the sysroot and how each is to be configured.
+    ``specification`` is the name of the TOML specification file that defines each component to be included in the sysroot and how each is to be configured.